Peak Design Outdoor Backpack 25L Review

 Angela Nicholson wearing the Peak Design Outdoor Backpack 25L

 The top sternum strap is at its highest setting here.
 The second strap is tucked into a strap pocket.
+There’s an optional waist belt available - the same one as comes with the 45L Outdoor Backpack.

 Verdict